〰️ Randomness & Noise

 About these numbers and colors

 Some randomness libraries also support fake data generation.
-For instance, Chance (opens in a new tab), Faker (opens in a new tab), or Casual (opens in a new tab).
+For instance, Chance, Faker, or Casual.

-Random numbers distributed on 1, 2, 3, or more dimensions are called noise.
-Using Math.random for this will give you white noise.
+for this will give you white noise.
 White noise has its use cases, but it is not very useful for things like generating terrain.

 Perlin noise and Simplex noise